-In 2011, I went to Port Aransas during spring break, because I was in college and we all let ourselves down sometime.
+In 2011, I went to Port Aransas during spring break, because I was in college and we all let ourselves down sometimes.
 Betwixt loading up a styrofoam cooler with High Lifes and getting food poisoning from toxic softshell crab on my birthday, I caught a tweet on my phone that would change my life forever, the kind of tweet that will echo through eternity in the halls of Valhalla once Ragnarök falls.
-I don’t remember the exact phrasing, but it contained the words "show," "SXSW," "West," "secret" and "Kanye."
+I don't remember the exact phrasing, but it contained the words "show," "SXSW," "West," "secret" and "Kanye."

 Also in that tweet?
 A phone number to RSVP via text.

-That secret SXSW show, where Kanye took over the Seaholm Power Plant fresh off the hype of "My Beautiful Dark Twisted Fantasy," remains one of the best nights of my life.
+That SXSW show, where Kanye took over the Seaholm Power Plant fresh off the hype of "My Beautiful Dark Twisted Fantasy," remains one of the best nights of my life.
 John Legend was there.
 Bon Iver, too.
-The free Tito’s Handmade Vodka flowed like water.
+The free Tito's Handmade Vodka flowed like water.
 Perhaps the best part: Everyone there was so, so excited.
-The offical showcases are rife with talent, and the pre-announced side parties are a whole other festival experience themselves.
+The official showcases are rife with talent, and the pre-announced side parties are a whole other festival experience themselves.
 But nothing matches the satisfaction of hearing about something before anyone else.

 That's why it's important to stay on top of the social media buzz surrounding the festival.
 Not only will it keep you ahead of the rumor mill, but it will let you know what shows aren't too crowded, what shows should be more crowded, and how to RSVP to any parties that pop up along the way.

-The moral of this story is that if you watch Twitter, you might get a chance to be baby North West’s new au pair.
+The moral of this story is that if you watch Twitter, you might get a chance to be North West's new au pair.